igrishaev/whew/README.md

 ### Timeout & Cancelling

-Any future can be limited in time with two strateges.
+Any future can be limited in time by two strateges.
 First, it fails with a timeout exception, and it's up to you how to handle this.
 Second, you specify a default value for this future which comes into play on timeout.